On the joint second moment of zeta and its logarithmic derivative

+as $T\to\infty$ and for any $a>0$.
+Note that, if $a=o(1)$ as $T\to\infty$, the function $(1-e^{-2a})/4a^2$ is asymptotic to $\frac{1}{2a}$ and therefore the above quantity explodes as $a$ goes to $0$.
+This is due to the effect of the nontrivial zeros of zeta that make the integral diverge as we approach the critical line.

+Furthermore, under RH only, they studied the left-hand side of \eqref{8dec.1}, providing upper and lower bound when $(\log T)^3/T \leq a = o(1)$ as $T\to\infty$; they showed that \cite[Corollary 3]{GGM}

+In this context, we also mention a recent paper by Carneiro, Chirre, Chandee and Milinovich \cite{CCCM}.
+They improved the bounds in \eqref{Cor3GGM} by introducing new connections to certain extremal problems in Fourier analysis.

-Following a similar philosophy as in \cite{3., 4.}, it would be interesting to gain an understanding of the interplay between zeros and large values of zeta.
-In particular, looking at how pairs of zeros are distributed around those points $t$ where zeta is large, say of order $(\log T)^k$.
-Since, on RH, these large values are the ones that are responsible for the $2k$-th moment of zeta (see \cite{Sound}), it seems natural to weight the measure of the integral in \eqref{8dec.1} by the factor $|\zeta(\frac{1}{2}+it)|^{2k}$.
+This paper concerns a weighted version of the problem described above.
+The main motivation for this approach is given by its connection to the interplay between zeros and large values of zeta.
+Following a similar philosophy as in \cite{3., 4.}, we are interested in how the presence of a large value of zeta influences the distribution of zeros closeby.
+To be concrete, suppose that we want to look at how pairs of zeros are distributed around those points $t$ where zeta is large, say of size about $(\log T)^k$.
+Note that, on RH, we know that these large values are responsible for the $2k$-th moment of zeta (see \cite{Sound}).
+Therefore, it seems natural to weight the measure of the integral in \eqref{8dec.1} by the factor $|\zeta(\frac{1}{2}+it)|^{2k}$.
 These weights already appeared in \cite{1., 2., BELP}, concerning weighted central limit theorems for central values of $L$-functions.
-In the case $k=1$, the problem is that of studying the quantity